Small business has increasingly become dependent on technology. In fact, we often say,

 - Taking a base pre-packaged software solution, like QuickBooks, and adding features that are unique to your organization.
 For example, you may take orders in from the web and create an auto-look up of shipping weight and zip code to create a custom shipping cost.

-- Building custom integrations between two software programs.
+- Using API access to build integrations between two software programs.

 - Building an entirely new software program that’s customized to meet your needs.
 However, this is more commonly (and more accurately) called custom software development or custom software programming.